 - Popular towns in this area: La Fortuna/Arenal, Santa Elena/Monteverde

-- Best Activities: Hiking, cloud forests, wildlife watching, whitewater rafting, ziplining, volcano tours, chasing waterfalls
+- Best Activities: Hiking, cloud forests, wildlife watching (the sloth tours are excellent!), whitewater rafting, ziplining, volcano tours, chasing waterfalls

 - Closest International Airport: San Jose International airport is 114 km (2 hours 15 minutes drive) from La Fortuna and 126 km (2.5 hours) from Monteverde